-The influx of contributions to the temple resulted in its status as a treasury that stored large amounts of wealth in the form of cash and precious furnishings.238 contributed to the Jerusalem economy.240
+The influx of contributions to the temple resulted in its status as a treasury that stored large amounts of wealth in the form of cash and precious furnishings.
+The surplus wealth of the temple treasury was "always considerable" and itself contributed to the Jerusalem economy.

-The surplus wealth of the temple treasury was "always considerable"239 and itself half-shekel temple tax (Hist.
+The wealth of the temple treasury is well documented.
+Tacitus (ca. 56-120 C.E.) notes the particular wealth of the Jerusalem temple, mainly due to the annual half-shekel temple tax (Hist.
 5.8.1).
 As early as 63 B.C.E., when he conquered